-On March 1, 2013, we completed the sale of our Secure Computing and Communications group, ("SCC"), which was part of our Technology Development segment, to an unaffiliated third party for a gross sales price of \$6.1 million of cash.
+On March 1, 2013, we completed the sale of our Secure Computing and Communications group ("SCC"), which was part of our Technology Development segment, to an unaffiliated third party for a gross sales price of \$6.1 million of cash.
 Prior to the sale, SCC provided innovative solutions designed to secure critical technologies within the U.S. government.
 SCC conducted applied research and provided services to the government in this area, with its revenues primarily derived from U.S. government contracts and purchase orders.
 Of the purchase price, we received approximately \$5.4 million at closing and \$110,000 on December 31, 2013.
-During December 2013, an additional \$475,000 in purchase price was released to us from escrow and another \$125,000 is in escrow and may be released 18 months after the closing of the transaction, subject to any indemnification claims of the acquirer.
-The acquirer has not informed us of any such indemnification claims.
+During December 2013, an additional \$475,000 in purchase price was released to us from escrow and the remaining \$125,000 was released to us in October 2014.
 In connection with the sale, we incurred approximately \$0.9 million in transaction costs that included various charges related to investment banker and legal fees.
-In addition, the acquirer entered into a sublease with us for the facilities historically occupied by SCC through April 30, 2014 for a total of \$27,000 during the three months ended June 30 and \$106,000 for the six months ended June 30, 2014.
+In addition, the acquirer entered into a sublease with us for the facilities historically occupied by SCC through April 30, 2014 for a total of \$106,000 for the nine months ended September 30, 2014.
 In the transaction, we sold the equipment, contracts and intellectual property associated with SCC.
 Approximately 20 employees of SCC transferred to the acquirer.
 Included in the transaction were current assets of approximately \$0.2 million and long term assets with a net book value of approximately \$0.1 million, at February 28, 2013.
 We recorded an aggregate after-tax gain on the sale of SCC of \$3.3 million or \$0.20 per diluted share in our results of operations for the year ended December 31, 2013.